Warsaw Poland, Warszawa - Life, Cost of Life and How to find Job

 Please also note that it is required to present an ID.
-In case of underage children it will be required to produce e.g. school identity card or any other document allowing us to verify the personal details
+In the case of underage children it will be required to produce e.g. school identity card or any other document allowing us to verify the personal details

 Remember – in case of the traditional application, an attached photo shall have a format of 3.5 x 4.5 cm and be current.

-One final issue is that the person might not speak English so it will be nice at least to say that you want to pickup your Warsaw City Card.
+One final issue is that the person might not speak English so it will be nice at least to say that you want to pick up your Warsaw City Card.

 This is how you say this in Polish: "Ntzien Ntobre, Chceou Ontebrats Karteou Mieiskoou.
 Mam na imieou [Your name]".
 You will also give your Parrsport preferably.

 The issue of the first card is for FREE, but if you lose it or destroy it you will have to pay 14 PLN for a new card.
-Once it is used, you just need to renew it using the ticket machines or in buses.
+Once it is used, you just need to renew it using the ticket machines or on buses.